romeokienzler/me/TALKS.md

+# Applied Deep Reinforcement Learning for Finance
+Why are most DeepRL publications on playing video games?
+Because we have a perfect simulator?
+Can’t we use the abundance of historic financial data as a simulator for trading bots.
+I meant agents of course.
+This workshop covers the basics of DeepRL and takes you towards an end to end implementation of a DeepRL based bot for cryptocurrency trading.
+This is contribution  to democratize Artificial Intelligence in Finance.

 # How to build a self-serving data science platform with Open Source only
 ## Short Abstract
 Cloud data science platforms are a nice thing as they completely remove the burden to operate them and let employees concentrate on solving problems.
 But this also often means complete vendor lock-in.
 In this tutorial we present the Open Source Data Science Platform which runs on any Kubernetes environment.
 In the cloud, in your data center and even on your laptop.